Center is a combined Solid Waste & Fleet maintenance facility

 Overall, the center will:

-The City anticipates that it will generate savings over time to cover most of the cost of construction, including operational efficiencies, reduced maintenance costs, and fuel savings from converting its Solid Waste fleet from diesel fuel to compressed natural gas.
-The City expects to convert that fleet over a seven-year period.
+The City anticipates that it will generate savings over 10 years to cover most of the cost of construction, including $2 million from operational efficiencies and about $7 million from converting its Solid Waste fleet from diesel fuel to compressed natural gas.
+The City expects to convert that fleet over a 10-year period.
 Once the entire solid waste fleet is replaced, fuel savings could total up to $1 million annually.

 The City identified the need to consolidate these functions to gain efficiencies and improved operations as early as 1983.
 A number of plans to achieve that goal were conceived over the last three decades, and today the City is implementing a revised, cost-effective plan to achieve those goals.